ctollerud/FluentDiagrams/README.md

 # FluentDiagrams
 A library for declaratively constructing images.
-Inspired by Hackage's Diagrams library
+Loosely inspired by Brent Yorgey's Diagrams library for Haskell.